-The Authority has elected to charge a community infrastructure levy (CIL).
+- The Authority has elected to charge a community infrastructure levy (CIL).
 The levy is charged on new builds (chargeable developments for the authority) with appropriate planning consent.
 The Authority charges for and collects the levy, which is a planning charge.
-The income from the levy will be used to fund a number of infrastructure projects (secondary education, health facilities, green spaces, community facilities and walking and cycling connections) to support the development of the area.

-The CIL is received without outstanding conditions; it is therefore recognised at the commencement date of the chargeable development in the Comprehensive Income and Expenditure Statement in accordance with the accounting policy for government grants and contributions set out above.
+The income from the levy will be used to fund a number of infrastructure projects (secondary education, health facilities, green spaces, community facilities and walking and cycling connections) to support the development of the area. - 6.2 The CIL is received without outstanding conditions; it is therefore recognised at the commencement date of the chargeable development in the Comprehensive Income and Expenditure Statement in accordance with the accounting policy for government grants and contributions set out above.
 CIL charges will be largely used to fund capital expenditure.
 However, a proportion of the charges may be used to fund revenue expenditure.

-7. Charges to Revenue for Non-Current Assets
+7 Charges to Revenue for Non-Current Assets

-Services, support services and trading accounts are debited with the following amounts to record the cost of holding non-current assets during the year:

-- Depreciation attributable to the assets used by the relevant service; - Revaluation and impairment losses on assets used by the service where there are no accumulated gains in the Revaluation Reserve against which the losses can be written off; and - Amortisation of intangible assets attributable to the service.

-The Authority is not required to raise Council Tax to fund depreciation, revaluation and impairment losses or amortisations to General Fund assets.
-However, it is required to make an annual contribution from revenue towards the reduction in its overall borrowing requirement equal to an amount calculated on a prudent basis determined by the Authority in accordance with statutory guidance, the Minimum Revenue Provision (MRP).
-Depreciation, revaluation and impairment losses and amortisations are therefore replaced by MRP in the General Fund balance, by way of an adjusting transaction with the Capital Adjustment Account in the Movement in Reserves Statement for the difference between the two.
-The Minimum Revenue Provision policy is approved annually by full Council as part of the Budget-setting process.
+- 7.1 Services, support services and trading accounts are debited with the following amounts to record the cost of holding non-current assets during the year: - Depreciation attributable to the assets used by the relevant service; - Revaluation and impairment losses on assets used by the service where there are no accumulated gains in the Revaluation Reserve against which the losses can be written off; and - Amortisation of intangible assets attributable to the service. - 7.2 The Authority is not required to raise Council Tax to fund depreciation, revaluation and impairment losses or amortisations to General Fund assets.
+However, it is required to make an annual contribution from revenue towards the reduction in its overall borrowing requirement equal to an amount calculated on a prudent basis determined by the Authority in accordance with statutory guidance, the Minimum Revenue Provision

-Under the Item 8 debit and credit determination from April 2017 depreciation for Housing Revenue Accounts assets is calculated in accordance with proper accounting practice and charged to the Housing Revenue Account.
-Impairment and revaluation adjustments are reversed out the Housing Revenue Account and will not impact on housing rents.
+- (MRP).
+Depreciation, revaluation and impairment losses and amortisations are therefore replaced by MRP in the General Fund Balance, by way of an adjusting transaction with the Capital Adjustment Account in the Movement in Reserves Statement for the difference between the two.
+The Minimum Revenue Provision policy is approved annually by Council as part of the budget setting process. - 7.3 Under the Item 8 debit and credit determination from April 2017 depreciation for Housing Revenue Accounts assets is calculated in accordance with proper accounting practice and charged to the Housing Revenue Account.
+Impairment and revaluation adjustments are reversed out of the Housing Revenue Account and will not impact on housing rents. - 7.4 Depreciation is a charge against revenue and cannot be reversed.
+The charge records the cost of holding the non-current asset during the year.

-8. Leases
+8 Leases

-Leases are classified as finance leases where the terms of the lease transfer substantially all the risks and rewards incidental to ownership of the property, plant or equipment from the lessor to the lessee.
-All other leases are classified as operating leases.

-Where a lease covers both land and buildings, the land and buildings elements are considered separately for classification.

-Arrangements that do not have the legal status of a lease but convey a right to use an asset in return for payment are accounted for under this policy where fulfilment of the arrangement is dependent on the use of specific assets.
+- 8.1 The current policy is that Leases are classified as finance leases where the terms of the lease transfer substantially all the risks and rewards incidental to ownership of the property, plant or equipment from the lessor to the lessee.
+All other leases are classified as operating leases. - 8.2 Where a lease covers both land and buildings, the land and buildings elements are considered separately for classification. - 8.3 Arrangements that do not have the legal status of a lease but convey a right to use an asset in return for payment are accounted for under this policy where fulfilment of the arrangement is dependent on the use of specific assets.

-The Authority as Lessee
+The Authority as Lessee (Operating Leases)

-Operating Leases